 In late June, we have decided to purchase our own apartment here in Romania.
-It was an old two bedroom apartment that hasn’t been remodeled since it was purchased by its original owner back in 1977… so we knew that there was a lot of work to be done.
+It was an old two bedroom apartment that hasn’t been renovated since its initial purchase back in 1977… so we knew that there was a lot of work to be done.
 And today I am here to share with you the costs for renovating an apartment in Romania, as well as the results.

 Fast forward a couple of months and we are looking at a completely different apartment.
-We basically have to replace and repaint everything, from the entrance door to the balcony.
+We basically had to replace and repaint everything everywhere, including the electrical wiring, doors and windows.

-And although we did hire a team to do this – as it was clearly a job for somebody with a lot of experience and man power – it still proved to be extremely tiresome and fund drenching.
+And although we did hire a team to do this – as it was clearly a job for somebody with a lot of experience and man power compared to me – it still proved to be extremely tiresome and fund drenching.
 The result?
-The costs for renovating and apartment in Romania were higher than anticipated, and you can check them out below:
+The costs for renovating and apartment in Romania were higher than we had anticipated at first, and you can check them out below:

-– $2,460 / 1,863 Euros: payment of the team who spent almost one month taking the apartment down and building it up from scratch
+– $2,460 / 1,863 Euros: payment of the team who spent almost an entire month taking the apartment down and building it up from scratch

 – $3,300 / 2,500 Euros: Initial Material costs